krenalis/krenalis/doc/src/developers/connectors/file-storage.md

 Reader(ctx context.Context, name string) (io.ReadCloser, time.Time, error)
 ```

-The `Reader` method is used by Chichi to read files, such as during previews or exports.
+The `Reader` method is used by Meergo to read files, such as during previews or exports.

 The `name` parameter represents the file path entered by the user, which has been validated with the `CompletePath` method.
 It also gives the last time the file was changed, if known; otherwise, it returns zero time.